Alternate Level of Care (ALC)

 Discontinuing Alternate Level of Care (ALC), reverting to Acute Level of Care status

-Finally, wherever the Level of Care appears as text (dark blue font) in an inpatient chart Sidebar, the text can be selected to activate a pop-up quick-editor.
+Finally, wherever the Level of Care appears as text (dark blue font) in an inpatient chart Sidebar, the text can be selected to activate the pop-up ALC report.